• Home

 A Canadian’s Guide To Washing Your Car In The Winter

-At the end of the day though, we all want our rides to be clean for the weekend.
-With the cold weather officially upon us, this can be quite the challenge.
+Washing your car in the winter is something many of us northern detailing enthusiasts have to deal with.
+Now that the cold weather is officially upon us, this can be quite the challenge.
 Especially if you don’t have the luxury of being able to wash your car indoors.

 8 Tips For Washing Your Car In The Winter: